Boris van der Ham: Chairman of the Dutch Humanists

 In November 2012 Van der Ham was elected chair of the Dutch Humanist Association.
 In this position he is focusing on issues of freedom of speech, education and solidarity with atheists and humanists in Muslim-majority countries.
 Since January 2010, he has maintained a weekly vlog on YouTube about freethinking, humanism and liberalism.
 On 9/11 2009 he produced his first English spoken "Freethoughtvlog" about the Ground 0 Mosque.
 He is also publishing English written blogs on his website.
 In 2015 he featured in the documentary Among Nonbelievers about the hardships of ex-Muslims, and spoke at the Human Rights Council in Geneva on the topic of blasphemy laws.
 In 2016, he featured in the follow-up documentary Non-believers: Freethinkers on the Run about the dismal situation of irreligious asylum seekers in Dutch refugee camps.
 In 2018 he published the book 'Nieuwe Vrijdenkers' ('New Freethinkers').
 On 21 November 2020, he was succeeded by Mardjan Seighali.

 Acting career

 After leaving office he played in several tv-productions, and in some theatreproductions.
 In 2016/2017, Van der Ham featured in the musical Ciske de Rat He did the voice-over of the Dutch version of 'The Secret Life of 4 year olds'.
 In 2018 he returned to the stage in the Dutch adaption of Kwame Kwei-Armah's play 'Beneatha's Place'.
 In 2020 he released his debut album as a singer and writer.
-In 2021 he played in George Orwell in the adaption of '1984' from the New European Ensemble, both on film and stage.
-In this year he also came out with a new single and music video about his kids who are currently living in New Zealand.
+In 2021 he played George Orwell in the adaption of '1984' from the New European Ensemble, both on film and stage.